Mylnor/TwitchCountDownClock/README.md

 1. Create a venv for this app; python -m venv TwitchCountDownClock
 2. Activate it .\Scripts\activate
 3. download any missing libraries with pip install <NAME> for twitch its called twitchAPI
-4. compile it to a .exe; python -m PyInstaller .\app.py
+4. compile it to a .exe; python -m PyInstaller .\app.py -F
 5. dont forget to copy all the config files and fonts to the same dir as the .exe else it starts complaining

 # Usage